 Situated at the confluence of the North and South forks of the Shenandoah River, the town is a hub of Catholicism.
 Just down the road is Newman Guide-recommended Christendom College and Human Life International.
 And there is Seton Home Study School, designed to assist with the homeschooling needs of Catholic families.

-Seton offers a fully enrolled Catholic homeschooling curriculum for students in pre-kindergarten through twelfth grade, which is accredited by the Southern Association of Colleges and Schools (SACS).
+Seton offers a fully enrolled Catholic homeschooling curriculum for students in pre-kindergarten through twelfth grade, which is accredited by the Southern Association of Colleges and Schools (SACS) [Note: As of December 2019, Seton is accredited by Middle States Association of Colleges and Schools].
 Seton also publishes Catholic textbooks, offers testing services, and has recently upgraded and expanded its monthly printed Seton Magazine to include an online presence at SetonMagazine.com.
 The website is designed to help in Seton’s mission to “foster a community of Catholic homeschoolers.”

 Families who are enrolled in Seton are provided with daily lesson plans, which Dr. Clark emphasizes should be “adjusted to fit the need of the individual.”
 Counselors for the various subjects and grade levels are available to answer questions from both students and parents.

 In recent years, Seton has developed a wealth of online video tutorials that assist students in grasping some of the more difficult concepts, such as diagramming sentences.
 There are plans for additional video tutorials and online courses in the future.

 Seton Home Study had its beginnings in Catholic schools.
 In 1971, Dr. Clark founded a private Catholic elementary school, Mater Dei Academy, in Columbus, Ohio, where she served as principal.
 Dr. Clark began receiving calls from Catholic families around the country who wanted their children to receive a Catholic education like what students were receiving at Mater Dei.